timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 This, I hope, will give you an idea and some inspiration, what is achievable with very little effort.
 I will not use any special kitchen utensils, the most exotic thing, being a blender, to make the results reproducible for virtually anyone.
+I will not provide vague cooking instructions and some insights in why I choose certain ingredients.

+I usually don't care too much about how my food looks.
-(I will try to put slightly more effort into making the food look appealing in the photos though.)
+For the sake of promoting this diet however, I put slightly more effort into trying to make it look appealing.

-I will provide some insight on the daily food choices that I make in the logbook but as a start here is a concise overview.

 #### What labels do I assign my diet?